 And then they ruin it by showing the stupid ‘picture of a light’ footage again.

 From here, we’re talking about the disappearance of Frederick Valentich.
-Valentich was a pilot whose plane was lost over the Bass Straight in the 1970s.
-The re-enactment of his death is even crappier, because I’m not sure In Search Of… was able to find a cockpit set for him.
-For this reason, he appears to be shot in magenta light.
+Valentich was a pilot whose plane was lost over the Bass Straight***** in the 1970s.
+The re-enactment of his death is even crappier, because I’m not sure In Search Of… was able to find an adequate cockpit set for the actor to sit in.
+For this reason, he appears to be shot in magenta light to make the background less visible.
 The spooky electronic music is doing its job, but the cutting between footage of a small plane at night time and a control tower in the day doesn’t help much (both plane and tower would have been in the same time zone).
 Otherwise it’s just talk between the tower and the plane about seeing aircraft.
 The actor playing Valentich is mostly pretty decent.

 It’s a sad story.
-Nimoy talks up Valentich’s flying credentials, but a little research shows that in his short life, Valentich had twice been rejected by the Australian Air Force, failed to obtain a private flying licence, had been having significant difficulties achieving his commercial pilot’s licence and been involved in several avoidable aerial incidents.
-But of course in shows like In Search Of… any pilot who sees a UFO is a perfect paragon of the art and science of aviation.
+Nimoy talks up Valentich’s flying credentials, but a little research shows that in his short life, Valentich had twice been rejected by the Royal Australian Air Force, failed to obtain a private flying license, had been having significant difficulties achieving his commercial pilot’s license, and had been involved in several avoidable aerial incidents.
+But of course in shows like In Search Of… any pilot who claims to see a UFO must be a perfect paragon of the art and science of aviation.

 Nimoy tells us that they never found the plane even with the most advanced technology that the 1970s had on offer.
 No hard evidence of Valentich’s fate has been found.
 So what do ‘some say’?
 Good question.
 Nimoy tells us that ‘some say’ that Valentich mistook a lighthouse or lights on fishing vessels for flying objects.
 This would suggest to me that he was flying lower than he believed, and so an accident isn’t all that surprising.